spacetelescope/STScI-STIPS/docs/examples.rst

-* Creating a scene from an existing source catalogue `input_sources.txt`, and observing it with the WFIRST WFI "F129" filter, offset by 0.5 degrees in RA, and rotated by 27 degrees:
+* Creating a scene from an existing source catalogue `input_sources.txt`, and observing it with the Roman WFI "F129" filter, offset by 0.5 degrees in RA, and rotated by 27 degrees:

 .. code-block:: python